Did U.S. policies play a role in creating the communist threat? Retweet

 - No Cold War

 Hundreds of millions of lives might have been saved, and untold poverty and misery might have been avoided, if only the U.S. had not intervened in WW1.
 Alas, the harm caused by that intervention does not end there.
-In the next article, we’ll examine how U.S. politicians helped co-found Nazi Germany.
+In the next article, we’ll examine how U.S. politicians helped give birth to Nazi Germany.

 The Russian Revolution